 Our audit work during the year has included reviews of the systems and controls for monthly processing, a reconciliation of the cost to payroll records and the agreement of a sample of staff as being accurately paid.
-We can confirm that the cost in the financial statements is consistent with the payroll records for the year and that staff have been accurately paid based on the sample tested.
+We confirmed that the systems and controls operated effectively during the year, the cost in the financial statements is consistent with the payroll records and that staff have been accurately paid based on the sample tested.